Shalinderjeet/Deploy-MongoDb-and-MongoExpress-in-K8s/README.md

 # Deploy MongoDB and MongoExpress into localK8s(Minikube).

-Description:- Setup local K8s cluster with Minikube Deploy MongoDB and MongoExpressconfiguration and credentials extracted into ConfigMap and Secret.
+Description:- Setup local K8s cluster with Minikube

+Deploy MongoDB and MongoExpressconfiguration and credentials extracted into ConfigMap and Secret.

 Details:-

-Create a basic template of a deployment of mongo database with a mongo image listening on port 27017.
+Create a basic template for the deployment of a Mongo database with a Mongo image listening on port 27017.
 Create a file name mongo-secret.yaml with a secret type Opaque.

-Use $echo -n 'username' | base64 and $echo -n 'password' | base64 values in mongo-secret.yaml file
+Use $echo -n 'username' | base64 and

+$echo -n 'password' | base64 values in mongo-secret.yaml file

 Run $kubectl apply -f mongo-secret.yaml

  $kubectl apply -f mongo-secret.yaml secret/mongodb-secret created

-Refer the created secret values in mongo-secret.yaml deployment/pod file.
+Refer to the created secret values in mongo-secret.yaml deployment/pod file.

 Create an Internal service for Mongodb deployment so that the other components can talk to this Mongodb.

 Deployment and Mongodb service -put their configuration in the same file.

 $kubectl apply -f mongo.yaml

 deployment.apps/mongodb-deployment created
 service/mongodb-service created